ferrocene/ferrocene/ferrocene/doc/requirements/src/self-test.rst

 .. req:: Environment
    :id: REQ_67EQEVF

-   The tool should only execute with success if it is distributed with the same Ferrocene toolchain version that it is checking.
+   The tool should only execute with success if it was distributed with the same Ferrocene toolchain that it is checking.

 .. req:: Execution
    :id: REQ_P2OXII1